zochong/Projects/README.md

 # Projects
-All my coding projects are here
+All my coding projects are here, if there any questions about any projects, contact me at: zochong@asu.edu